AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 ### Removing a person from a team : `removeFromTeam`

-Removes an existing person from an existing team in the address book.
+Removes an existing person from an existing team in the Mate.

 Format: `removeFromTeam tn/TEAM_NAME p/INDEX`